underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

                                     (pwa-microservices-template)
   --sync-conf                       Sync configuration to private repositories
                                     (requires --deploy-id)
-  --purge                           Remove deploy ID conf and all related
+  --sync-start                      Sync start scripts in deploy ID package.json
-                                    repositories (requires --deploy-id)
+                                    with root package.json (use 'dd' as
-  --dev                             Sets the development cli context
+                                    --deploy-id to sync all dd.router) --purge                           Remove deploy ID conf and all related repositories (requires --deploy-id) --dev                             Sets the development cli context